 4. Take a cutting edge class

 Yes, we are suggesting you jump, lunge, kick and stretch out of your comfort zone.
 Most gyms offer surprising hybrids that, like the resistance props mentioned earlier, promise to activate your mind and muscles in new ways.
 Take Opperman’s Body Art class for instance.
 It borrows from yoga, Pilates, dance and traditional cardio.
 A Kickboxing Bootcamp class at Elevation merges kickboxing, stretching, jumping rope and calisthenics.
 Feeling self-conscious about not looking as polished as some of the other members?
 Watch a class before you try it.
 You’ll not only see if it interests you, you’ll find everyone is so focused on their own workouts they can’t possibly watch or judge anyone else.
 After mastering a new class, feel your confidence soar.

 Tediously toiling on cardio machines is no longer your only indoor route to staying fit.
 Now you can actually have fun while you’re sweating bullets!
 A bevy of bikes, treadmills and stairclimbers now come with virtual screens that launch you into interactive workouts.
 Some even come with Google Maps so you can program your favorite neighborhood route.
 “The beauty of these is that the distraction is part of the exercise.
 In comparison, when you watch television, you work out less hard since you’re no longer concentrating on your body,” says Liddy.

 Every gym has its own special perks.
 Dig deep into your favorite gym to find the hidden fun and reinvigorate your workouts!

-And, as an NEA member, you can find discounts on gym memberships, clothing and more in NEA Click & Save.
-Log in and browse to the Health & Wellness Store to find current deals.
+And, as an NEA member, you can search for discounts on gym memberships, clothing and more at retailers through NEA Discount Marketplace.